Naked Cowboy: CBS

-Burck filed a trademark infringement lawsuit against CBS in February 2011, saying the network's use of a 'Naked Cowboy'–like figure in an ad for a television show demeaned his image with CBS's "drunk and sexually charged" portrayal of his likeness.
+Burck filed a trademark infringement lawsuit against CBS in February 2011, saying the network's use of a Naked Cowboy-like figure in an ad for a television show demeaned his image with CBS's "drunk and sexually charged" portrayal of his likeness.

 Personal life

-On February 15, 2013, Burck married Patricia Burck, a woman from Mexico City who was 25 at the time.
-Patricia, a professional belly dancer and group fitness instructor, is also a licensed Naked Cowgirl franchisee.
+On February 15, 2013, Burck married Patricia Burck from Mexico City.
+A professional belly dancer and group fitness instructor, she is also a licensed Naked Cowgirl franchisee.

 Burck is a resident of Queens.

 Arrest

 On March 6, 2021, Burck was arrested in Daytona Beach, Florida, where he was appearing at Daytona Beach Bike Week.
 He was arrested on charges of panhandling and resisting an officer without violence, as his act violated Daytona Beach's panhandling policies.
 After spending a night in jail, Burck entered a plea of no contest to the resisting an officer without violence charge.

 Following his plea, the judge involved in Burck's case withheld adjudication on the resisting arrest charge, making it not appear as a conviction on his criminal record, dropped the panhandling charge, and sentenced Burck to time served.
-Following his release, Burck reportedly received a "hero's welcome" from attendees at Daytona Beach Bike Week after he returned and a local music store, along with Takamine, donated him a new acoustic guitar to replace the one that was damaged during his arrest.
+Following his release, Burck reportedly received a "hero's welcome" from attendees at Daytona Beach Bike Week after he returned, and a local music store, along with Takamine, donated him a new acoustic guitar to replace the one that was damaged during his arrest.
 In May 2021, it was reported that Burck had asked a judge to allow him to withdraw his no contest plea and that his attorney sent a letter stating that he plans to sue the Daytona Beach Police Department over the arrest.
 On July 20, 2022, Burck, having sued the city and the two arresting police officers, received a $90,000 settlement.